Tran-Research-Group/tran-research-group.github.io/README.md

         $ git checkout -b gh-pages

-1. Force the `_site/` subdirectory to be the project root
+1. Copy the content in `_site/` to a temporary directory (e.g., `../_site-temp/`)

-        $ git filter-branch --subdirectory-filter _site/ -f
+1. Delete everything in the root directory except for `.git` and `.gitignore`

-1. Push the `gh-pages` branch (which contains the static site files)
+1. Copy-paste everything from the temporary directory (e.g., `../_site-temp/`) to the root directory (so `gh-pages` only contains static site files and git directories)
+1. Commit and push your changes to the `gh-pages` branch

+        $ git add .
+        $ git commit -m "update site files"
         $ git push origin

 1. Checkout and push the `master` branch (which contains the source files)